z3r0X0r/WebREcon/README.md

 3. **Follow the prompts** to enter the target URL (e.g., `domain.com`).

-## 📃 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 Thanks to the developers of the tools used in this script.